Sumanth2377/Sumanth_Gouthamcity.github.io/CityManagement.md

 The worst case of Quick sort is if the array is sorted in ascending order or descending order.

-The best case is when partition happens in mid.
+The best case is when partition happens in mid O(n log n).

-Quicksort worst case is similar to bubble sort/selection sort.
+Quicksort worst case is similar to bubble sort/selection sort O(n²).

 [Quick sort code for Segregating waste](Quicksort.cpp)